GlobalFishingWatch/ocean_centered_projections/README.md

 1. Shorten the cut that runs through Thailand.
-In Elastic-II this continues down into Australia, see central red line below, which is why Australia gets disintegrated, but here we truncate it in Thailand, see solid portion of red line below, which preserves Australia at the expense of some additional distortion on the ocean.
+In Elastic-II this continues down into Australia, see central red line below, which is why Australia and parts of Indonesia get disintegrated, but here we truncate it in Thailand, see solid portion of red line below, which preserves Australia and Indonesia at the cost of causing some additional distortion on the ocean.

    <p float="left" align="center">
        <img src="resources/images/map-cuts.png"